Sesame Street: Ready, Set, Grover!

 Sesame Street: Ready, Set, Grover! is a Sesame Street video game that was released on August 2, 2011.
 The game is available for the Wii and Nintendo DS and promotes healthy advice, as part of Sesame Workshop's Healthy Habits for Life project.
-Unlike 2010's Cookie's Counting Carnival and Elmo's A-to-Zoo Adventure, Grover was not released on Microsoft Windows.
+Unlike 2010's Cookie's Counting Carnival and Elmo's A-to-Zoo Adventure, the game was not released on Microsoft Windows.

 Gameplay

 In the game, Grover sets out to create a series of challenges designed to help his friends get exercise.
 There are four locations featured in the game: the Street, the Garden, the Park, and the Pond; each location contains five challenges to play through.